Regan-Boreland/ApexMMA/README.md

 * Mentor: Jubril Akolade (assisting in making the form inputs required)

 ## Deployment
-### The site was deployed to github pages.
-The setps to do this are:
+### The site was deployed to GitHub pages.
+The steps to do this are:
-* In the github repository go into the settings tab and select pages under the subsection code and automation.
+* In the GitHub repository go into the settings tab and select pages under the subsection code and automation.
 * Under the build and deployment section ensure the main branch is selected and the folder selected is /(root).
 * Save these settings and return to the code tab of the repository.
 * Under the deployment section select the deployments link.